Ukraine infantry marines in Georgia (AN/U.S. Army Europe)

 December 10, 2018

-(AN) — One in four people worldwide said they had to pay a bribe to access public services in the past year, Transparency International reported on International Anti-Corruption Day.
+One in four people said they had to pay a bribe for public services in the past year, Transparency International said on International Anti-Corruption Day.